“I have always had hope to return”

 “I have always had hope and enthusiasm to return to the national team.
 Yes it is true that I had not been in a concentration for more than two and a half years, but I have always had that illusion and I have worked as hard as I could in my team to make it difficult for the ‘mister’ and one day to be able to return, “he told the official media of the Spanish team during the journey to the Ciudad del Fútbol.

-“I have always been pending, although perhaps the last calls I have not come, because it was always a goal for me to be able to be in the national team,” he insisted Azpilicueta, who found out about his call-up after his team’s training on Monday, May 24.
+“I have always been pending, despite the fact that perhaps the last calls I have not come, because it was always a goal for me to be able to be in the national team,” he insisted Azpilicueta, who found out about his call-up after his team’s training on Monday, May 24.
 “It was terribly cold in London,” he recalled.

 “When I entered, I came across the Spanish physio, Jose Calvarro, and gave me the news, “continued the defender, who declared that he will” try to contribute the maximum “in the selection:” It is clear that I have a great moment of form and confidence and now to pitch in.
 We have a very nice goal like a European Championship ahead of us. “